About the Monterey History and Art Association

 From its founding in 1931, the Monterey History & Art Association’s primary mission has been to help preserve the irreplaceable reminders of Monterey’s colorful heritage.
 Over the past seven decades, the Association has worked closely with the City of Monterey, the California Department of Parks and Recreation, the National Trust for Historic Preservation, and other agencies.
 As a result, more old adobes have been preserved and restored in Monterey than anywhere else in California.

 The Association instituted Monterey’s historic landmark program and created the Path of History which guides visitors to historic sites in old Monterey.
-It possesses extensive collections of furnishings, paintings, photographs, costumes, books, manuscripts, and other artifacts, and is the parent organization of the following Monterey institutions:
+It possesses extensive collections of furnishings, paintings, photographs, costumes, books, manuscripts, and other artifacts.
+Use the links below to explore MHAA properties:

 The Association has been a guiding force in Monterey’s vital historic stewardship.
 The guarding of Monterey’s precious community assets and the preservation and presentation of its historical heritage for future enjoyment has been made possible by citizens who care and give generously of their time and resources.